Process payments

 Handle the response

-The following table outlines the immediate response statuses returned by the Capture API and the required actions for each.
+The following table outlines the immediate response status returned by the Capture API and the required actions for each.

 | Status | Description | Action |